DevTabibur/creative-agency/README.md

 **USER**
 User's have to login to take action of customers.

+Please Login with any account for users dashboard.

 1. Can order our services with price.
 2. Can review us ( according our project ).
 3. Can pay us with stripe.